-Nestbox design must encourage nesting behavior, which includes nest site investigation and selection, pre-laying behavior (gathering, scraping, crouching, sitting and circling and raising the keel bone), followed by egg laying and post-lay sitting.
+Nestbox design must encourage nesting behavior, which includes nest site investigation and selection. pre-laying behavior (gathering, scraping, crouching, sitting, circling, and raising the keel bone), followed by egg laying and post-lay sitting.
 The sequence of behaviors takes up to three hours or more and occurs largely in the morning.
 The design of the nest boxes and fittings are important for the birds but also for the control of red mites (a common ectoparasite) so nests should be sealed properly to prevent the mites from nesting in cracks and crevices.

-- Hens prefer to lay in a discrete enclosed nest with loose material such as straw or a flexible artificial nest liner on the floor; the nest must be perceived as attractive.
-If using an artificial nest-liner, a manipulable substrate is recommended. - There should be at least 1 nest box per 5 hens, or 9 sq ft of nestbox space per every 100 birds. - If group nests are used they need to be enclosed on three sides with front curtains and a plastic grid or perch in front; the floor sloped 12% to 18% (12% is recommended as it leads to more sitting events) and should be covered with a texturized, manipulable surface that allows for good grip. - Front curtains are an important component of group nests; sliced or partitioned curtains allow for hen investigation along the length of the nest. - Integration of nests into a multi-tier structure at the center of the shed as opposed to against a wall can lead to more even use of nests.
-If platforms are placed in front of nests, they should be at least 12 in wide. - Nestbox lighting is associated with vent pecking.
-Lights should gradually be dimmed over time once the birds are trained, until the nest boxes are completely dark.
+- Hens prefer to lay in a discrete enclosed nest with loose material, such as straw or a flexible artificial nest liner on the floor. - There should be at least 1 nest box per 5 hens, or 9 sq ft of nestbox space per every 100 birds.
+If group nests are used they need to be enclosed on three sides with front curtains and a plastic grid or perch in front; the floor sloped 12% to 18% (12% is recommended as it leads to more sitting events) and should be covered with a texturized, manipulable surface that allows for good grip. - Front curtains are an important component of group nests; sliced or partitioned curtains allow for hen investigation along the length of the nest.
+Integration of nests into a multi-tier structure at the center of the shed as opposed to against a wall can lead to more even use of nests.
+If platforms are placed in front of nests, they should be at least 12 in wide.
+Nestbox lighting is associated with vent pecking.
+Lights should gradually be dimmed over time once the - birds are trained, until the nest boxes are completely dark.